AI-Admin-Hero.jpg

 Yair Listokin

 Yair Listokin is the Shibley Family Fund Professor of Law at Yale Law School.
-His scholarship examines problems in tax law, corporate law, contract law, and bankruptcy law from both empirical and theoretical perspectives.
+His scholarship studies tax law, corporate law, bankruptcy law, contract law, and the law of central banking.

 Jonathan Macey